-Delinquent acts that may result in a minor being deemed inadmissible or subject to deportation include drug trafficking, drug abuse or addiction, participation in gang activity, violating a protective or “no-contact” order, and making false claims of U.S. citizenship..
+Delinquent acts that may result in a minor being deemed inadmissible or subject to deportation include drug trafficking, drug abuse or addiction, participation in gang activity, violating a protective or “no-contact” order, and making false claims of U.S. citizenship.

 How Much Does It Cost?

 But not every case can be free.
 When it comes to cost, Moody determines it on a case-by-case basis, but she says it commonly falls between $4,000 and $10,000 for a reputable immigration attorney.
 She cautions that some jurisdictions also have filing fees (up to $900) and require interpreters, which can add to the bill.

-For more information on this area of law, see our immigration overview.
+For more information on this area of law, see our U.S. immigration law overview.

 What do I do next?Enter your location below to get connected with a qualified attorney today.

 Attorney directory searches

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you